open-component-model/ocm/docs/reference/ocm_ocm_ocm-bootstrapping.md

 not already accepted by an earlier entry in the list.

-Every executor describes an executor image, which is taken from the component version the vootstrapping specification is taken from.
+Every executor describes an executor image, which is taken from the component version the bootstrapping specification is taken from.
 Such a ref always describes a resource identity (minimal attribute set consists of the resource's <code>name</code> attribute).
-Additional attributes are possible, to achive a unique identification of the resource.
+Additional attributes are possible, to archive a unique identification of the resource.
 Optionally a <code>referencePath</code> can be given, if the resource is located in some aggregated component version.
 This is just a list af identity sets uniquely identifying a nested component version reference.

 Every executor may define some config that is passed to the image execution.
 After processing it is possible to return named outputs.
 The name of an output must be a filename.
-The bootstrapp specification maps those file to logical outputs in the <code>outputs</code> section.
+The bootstrap specification maps those file to logical outputs in the <code>outputs</code> section.

 <center>
   &lt;provide file name by executor> -> &lt;logical output name for the bootstrap command>
 </center>

 Common to all executors a parameter file can be provided by the caller.
-The specification may provide a [spiff template}(https://github.com/mandelsoft/spiff) for this parameter file.
+The specification may provide a [spiff template](https://github.com/mandelsoft/spiff) for this parameter file.
 The actually provided content is merged with this template.

 To validate user configuration a JSON scheme can be provided.
-The user input is valided first against this scheme before the actual merhe is done.
+The user input is validated first against this scheme before the actual merge is done.

 ### Image Binding